Blog

 • Best for: Enterprise teams that want AI agents to autonomously create, execute, and recover tests with minimal human direction at any point in the lifecycle

-• AI analyses over 30,000 data points per application page to build a contextual model for test generation
+• Analyses over 30,000 data points per application page to build its contextual model

 • AI scope covers UI and visual layers; organisations needing AI-driven API and database test generation require supplementary tooling